19th century

 The remaining powers in the Indian subcontinent, such as the Maratha and Sikh empires, suffered a massive decline, and their dissatisfaction with the British East India Company's rule led to the Indian Rebellion of 1857 and the company's dissolution.
 India was later ruled directly by the British Crown through the establishment of the British Raj.
 During the post-Napoleonic era (after 1815), Britain enforced what became known as the Pax Britannica, which ushered in unprecedented globalization on a massive scale.
 Britain's overseas possessions grew rapidly in the first half of the century, especially with the expansion of vast territories in Canada, Australia, India, and in the last two decades of the century in Africa.
 By the end of the 19th century, the British controlled a fifth of the world's land and a quarter of the world's population.
 After the Napoleonic Wars, France sought to rebuild its colonial empire, having lost most of its major overseas possessions to the British in the 17th and 18th centuries, including territories in North America (modern-day United States and Canada), French India, and much of the Caribbean.
 French expansion resumed in the 19th century, beginning with the conquest of Algeria in 1830 and the establishment of influence in Africa.
-French overseas possessions expanded gradually in the second half of the century, France significantly enlarged its colonial holdings, establishing French Indochina in Southeast Asia, French Polynesia, New Caledonia and the New Hebrides in Oceania and controlling over 40% of Africa.
-By the end of the 19th century, France possessed the second largest colonial empire in the world after the British Empire, it controlled over 13.5 million km2 or 1/10 of the world’s land area, comprising extensive territories in 40% of Africa, Southeast Asia with French Indochina, and Oceania with French Polynesia, New Caledonia and New Hebrides, and exerted significant influence in East Asia through spheres of influence in China.
+French overseas possessions expanded gradually in the second half of the century, and France significantly enlarged its colonial holdings, establishing French Indochina in Southeast Asia, French Polynesia, New Caledonia and the New Hebrides in Oceania and controlling over 40% of Africa.
+By the end of the 19th century, France possessed the second largest colonial empire in the world after the British Empire.
+It controlled over 13.5 million km^{2} or 1/10 of the world’s land area, and exerted significant influence in East Asia through spheres of influence in China.

 By the end of the century, Britain and France had colonized almost all of South Asia (British Raj), Southeast Asia (French Indochina), 80% of Africa and Oceania (Australia, New Zealand, French Polynesia, New Caledonia, New Hebrides).
 In East Asia, China under the Qing dynasty endured its century of humiliation by foreign powers with Britain and France carving up spheres of influences in China that lasted until the first half of the 20th century.
-The last surviving man and woman, respectively, verified to have been born in the 19th century were Jiroemon Kimura (1897–2013) and Nabi Tajima (1900–2018), both Japanese, and the last surviving person to have been born in the 1800s was Emma Morano (1899–2017), an Italian woman.
+The last surviving man and woman, respectively, verified to have been born in the 19th century were Jiroemon Kimura (1897–2013) and Nabi Tajima (1900–2018), both Japanese.